mBART: Multidimensional Monotone BART: Introduction

 BART can quickly obtain full posterior inference for the unknown regression function,

 and the unknown variance $\sigma^2$.
 BART also provides predictive inference as well as model-free variable selection and interaction detection, see Chipman, George, and McCulloch (2013), Bleich et al. (2014), and Kapelner and Bleich (2016).

-The main goal of this paper is the development of monotone BART (hereafter mBART), a constrained version of BART that restricts attention to regression functions $f(x)$ that are monotone in any predesignated subset of the components of $x$.
-Such monotonicity constraints often arise naturally from subject matter considerations.
-For example, in one of our illustrative data sets, the $Y$ variable of interest is the price of a house.
-One of the components of the explanatory variable $x$ is the size of the house.
-It seems reasonable to restrict our search for the function $f$ to functions such that bigger houses sell for more, all other things equal.

-There is a rich literature on monotone function estimation in both the frequentist and Bayesian paradigms.
-Frequentist methods to estimate univariate monotone functions include Barlow et al. (1972), Mammen (1991), Ramsay (1998) and Kong and Eubank (2006) while Bayesian methods include Lavine and Mockus (1995), Holmes and Heard (2003), Neelon and Dunson (2004), Shively, Sage, Walker (2009), and Shively, Walker, Damien (2011).
-However, these methods are difficult to implement for high-dimensional multivariate function estimation because they are built on basis elements that are fundamentally low-dimensional objects.
-Saarela and Arjas (2011) and Lin and Dunson (2014) develop methods to estimate monotone multivariate functions but they become computationally intensive as the number of predictor variables increase.
-As we will show, mBART imposes no restrictions on $f$ beyond the monotonicity constraints while at the same time, it can easily handle high-dimensional data.
-The reason is that mBART is built on a sum-of-trees approximation to $f$ and is therefore composed of multivariate basis elements.
+Frequentist theoretical support for the attractive empirical performance of BART has been recently developed in Rockova and van der Pas (2020) and Rockova and Saha (2019), and for a kernel-smoothed variant of BART in Linero and Yang (2018).
+For an excellent overview of BART and many of its recent related developments, see Hill, Linero and Murray (2020) and the references therein.